Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-15-Daily-Progress.md

   a "sandbox" site to play around with and begin developing my own theme.
 While this is not my intended career direction, it has been really fun to do.
-I also really feel like I will be able to get my site to look the way I want, which was never the way I felt about any of the prebuilt website creators.
+I also really feel like I will be able to get my site to look the way I want, which was never the way I felt about any of the other